ytazz/vnoid/index.md

 - The model is recommended to be written in the .body format.
 - The number of joints must not exceed 50.
 - The type of joints may be revolute or prismatic.
-- The total mass of the robot must be between 50-100 [kg].
+- The total mass of the robot must be 40[kg] at the minimum.
 - At the initial posture, the robot must be inside the box of X x Y x Z = 70cm x 70cm x 200cm.

 ### Implementing a controller